folio-org/mod-calendar/docs/test-deployment.md

 [sample deployment for the RMB-based modules](https://github.com/folio-org/folio-sample-modules/tree/master/hello-vertx).

 First, the module is built with Maven and Docker per the process defined in `build-process.md`.
-This docker module can then be ran with `docker run -t -i -p 8082:8082 mod-calendar`, exposing the container's 8082 as local 8082.
-Please note that environment variables must be provided or this will likely fail (due to lack of a database connection).
+This docker module can then be ran with `docker run -t -i -p 8080:8080 mod-calendar`, exposing the container's 8080 as local 8080.
+Please note that environment variables must be provided or this will likely fail (due to lack of a database connection); see `.env.sample` if you are not sure what these should be.
+Okapi will provide these if deployed through its API.

 If Okapi is running in a Vagrant box (likely), the build process should be performed in the VM.
 Using shared folders is recommended (by default, the folder with the Vagrantfile is mounted in